u-blox/m-center/README.md

 The iteration number is displayed in the 'Iteration' label.

 ### Create New AT Script:
-The AT script files have `.atl` extension and are saved in `\at_script` in the m-center folder.
+The AT script files are simple text file with the `.atl` extension.
-To create a new AT script file, open a file in notepad and save it with extension `.atl` at location `m-center\at_script`.
+The user can create a new AT script by creating a file on notepad, or any other text editor application, and saving it with the `.atl` extension.
-Add AT commands in small or capital letters and save them.
-Make sure each AT command is entered in a separate line.
+Scrips accept AT commands in small or capital letters, the only constraint is to write each AT command in a separate line.

 See m-center **help** menu for more details.